yuvikakhurana/Database-Learning-Management-System/Test.md

 Expected result:

+If the discussion forum already exists, a GUI will popup stating quot;The Discussion Forum entered already exists!
+Please enter different topic and prompt!&quot; and will ask the user to enter (different) topic again.
 If the discussion forum has been successfully created, a GUI will popup stating: &quot;The Discussion Forum has been created!&quot;

 Test Status: Passed